 6. Organise support for parents/carers and front line staff around adverse experiences that impact on children rather than ‘symptoms’ children display – what does abuse mean for children?
 What does neglect mean for children?
 What does domestic violence mean for children?
 What does bullying mean for children?
 What does critical parenting mean for children?

 8. Allow SCAMHS to focus on delivering evidence based, clinic based psychological therapies and interventions to children and families in a position to work in that way.
-If they are not, they can be referred to the equally specialist MAS service.
+If they are not, they can be referred to the equally specialist Services that focus on environmental factors.

-9. At point of referral give professionals and families a viable option – is the child and family in a position to engage in regular therapy and all that it demands? or would they benefit from an expertly resourced service that has a focus on community based interventions instead?
+9. At point of referral give professionals and families a viable option – is the child and family in a position to engage in regular therapy and all that it demands? or would they benefit from an expertly resourced service that has a focus on community based interventions supporting the system around the child and young person instead?

 10. Link closely with Public Health to deliver the message far and wide that childhood experiences impact on their mental and physical health throughout their life time.
 If we act now we can change the future.